Masahiko Kondō: 1988–2004: Racing career and "Midnight Shuffle"

 Kondō learned to drive when he was already famous as a singer.
 Kondō had always had an interest in cars from an early age and driving on the track engendered his desire to drive race cars.
 He practiced and was accepted into a racing team when he was 19 in 1984 going on to having a moderately successful career on Japan's race circuit.
 In 1988 he took part in the All-Japan Formula Three Championship for the first time.
 On November 10, 1989, he released the single "Andalucia ni Akogarete", which was his cover version of the single by Masatoshi Mashima of Japanese punk rock band The Blue Hearts released on October 21, 1989.
 While Mashima's original version peaked at number thirteen, Kondō's cover version reached number nine in the Oricon charts.

 In 1994, he took part in the 24 Hours of Le Mans for the first time.
-He also made his debut in the All Japan Grand Touring Car Championship that year with Team Taisan, winning on his debut race at Fuji Speedway in the wheel of a ex-Group C Porsche 962C.
+He also made his debut in the All Japan Grand Touring Car Championship that year with Team Taisan, winning on his debut race at Fuji Speedway in the wheel of an ex-Group C Porsche 962C.
 The victory, coupled with a third-place finish in the final round at Mine Circuit, allowed him to finish 9th in the 1994 standings.
 Kondō remained with Team Taisan for the next season and was credited with a win in the fifth round of the season at Sportsland Sugo despite being ineligible to score championship points on that round because he did not met the minimum distance requirement.

 His 1996 song "Midnight Shuffle" peaked at number four in the Oricon weekly single charts.
 The song was the theme of Japanese television drama Ginrō Kaiki File: Futatsu no Zunō o Motsu Shōnen, in which then-Johnny's Jr. Koichi Domoto played a main role.
-Kondō appeared on NHK's Kōhaku Uta Gassen annual TV show singing "Midnight Shuffle".
-In the same year, Kondō switched teams to compete with the NISMO factory team on the newly-rebranded GT500 class in JGTC.
+Kondō appeared on NHK's Kōhaku Uta Gassen annual TV show, performing "Midnight Shuffle".
+That same year, Kondō switched teams to compete with the NISMO factory team on the newly rebranded GT500 class in JGTC.
 He went on to finish 11th and 19th in the 1996 and 1997 standings respectively.

 Kondō concentrated his efforts to his full-time racing career starting from 1998, rarely appearing on TV and not putting out any new songs.
 His occasional appearances on TV were as a racer or racing commentator.
 On the same year he made his first and only season in JGTC's GT300 class as the driver NISMO's GT300 team, finishing 6th in the standings.
 Kondō returned to GT500 in the following year with Toyota Team Cerumo, where he would compete for four seasons before retiring from JGTC at the end of the 2002 season.
 On May 22, 2002, he released a single but it was a cover for his 1985 song "Yoisho".